-We all know what it’s like when with each passing month, your system seems to run slower and slower.
-If that’s ever happened to you, you know it can impact the speed at which you can write contracts and serve your customers.
-To avoid these and other headaches, there are a few steps you can follow on a regular basis that will keep your Windows Server system running at peak performance.
+We all know what it’s like when with each passing month, your software seems to run slower and slower.
+If that’s ever happened to you, you know it can impact the speed at which you can write contracts, process invoices, and schedule reservations for your customers.
+To avoid these headaches, it can help to spend a few hours optimizing your Windows server to keep it running at peak performance.

-For any rental business, taking steps to ensure your server is running as it should will enable you to get the most out of your investment.
+For any rental business, taking steps to ensure your server is running as it should will help you get the most out of your rental software.
 If you’re an InTempo customer, our support team will be glad to work with you to create a personalized “system housekeeping” plan — just contact us for more information.

 Written by Tim Johnson, Customer Care Manager